Pierre-Théodore Verhaegen: Foundation of a university

-It is within the social and political situation of Belgium in those days, the foundation of the Université Libre de Bruxelles must be seen.
+The foundation of the Université libre de Bruxelles must be seen within the social and political situation of Belgium in those days.
 Already in 1831, a group of intellectuals pointed to the advantages of a university in the capital.
 One of them was Auguste Baron, but also the astronomer and statistician Adolphe Quetelet.

 The Belgian bishops founded a new Catholic University of Mechelen to regain the influence on higher education they lost under French and Dutch rule.
-The government was to close the State University of Leuven, which Willem I founded as a replacement for the old University that closed under French rule, and let it reopen as a Catholic University.
+The government was to close the State University of Leuven, which Willem I founded, to replace the old university that closed under French rule and let it reopen as a Catholic University.
 The anticlericals considered this as a declaration of war.
-Auguste Baron, who had become a member of the Les Amis Philantropes, could convince Verhaegen for his idea and on 24 June 1834 Verhaegen presented the plan in a speech during a banquet of his Lodge:
+Auguste Baron, who had become a member of the Les Amis Philantropes, could convince Verhaegen of his idea, and on 24 June 1834, Verhaegen presented the plan in a speech during a banquet of his Lodge:

 If we speak about the light of the century, we let thus everything to do promote it, but also, in the first place, protect it because our enemies are ready to extinguish it.
 We must rise against fanaticism, we must attack it frontally and with eradicate it to its roots.
 Compared with the schools they wish to set up, we must place a pure morally justified education, about which we will keep the control. (...)
 A free university should form the counterbalance for the so-called catholic university.